 Advantages of the poaching technique

-The most obvious advantage to poaching is for health reasons.
-As with boiling, since the food isn’t being cooked in fat, it’s generally quite good for you.
-However, also similarly to boiling food, nutrients can be lost in the water to a greater degree than steaming.
-(This downside is avoided in sous vide cooking, but the extent to which chemicals from the plastic cooking bag effect the food is debated, and there can be further health risks from cooking at a temperature too low for pasteurisation.)
+The most obvious advantage to poaching is for health reasons, as the food isn’t being cooked in fat, it’s generally quite good for you.
+However, similarly to boiling food, nutrients can be lost in the water to a greater degree than steaming.
+(The downside is avoided in sous vide cooking, but the extent to which chemicals from the plastic cooking bag effect the food is debated, and there can be further health risks from cooking at a temperature too low for pasteurisation.)

 Since poaching is done at a lower heat than boiling, it’s preferable for cooking delicate proteins like chicken, eggs and fish, as well as some vegetables, and even fruits.
 Poaching is able to break proteins down without drawing moisture from the food.
 When done correctly, this not only benefits the food’s natural flavours, but also preserves its structure.
 That means poaching is quite forgiving when it comes to overcooking.
 Not only will over-poached food not burn, it won’t disintegrate either.